 Know the difference and stay safe by spotting melanoma early

 Almost all of us have a few moles or freckles, especially those of us with certain skin types and those who spend a lot of time outdoors.
 But how do you tell the difference between a harmless mole and a potential melanoma?
-In this blog article, we take a look at the ways you can spot a melanoma and stop it in its tracks.
+In this blog article, we take a look at the ways you can potentially spot a suspicious looking mole.

 What is melanoma?